Is wine good for your health?

-There has been an ongoing debate about wine and its impact on health.
-You might be wondering if you should continue drinking wine and if it is good for your health.
+There has been an ongoing debate about wine and its impact on health - some say it is unhealthy.
 Research has shown that an occasional glass of red wine is healthy.

 Wine has existed for ages past.
 Humans have been enjoying it since Neolithic times, and since then, the process of making wine has also changed.

 Today, the wine industry is a big one, and winery is now a big business.
 With that said, what is the absolute truth about wine?
 What is its benefit to health?

 Wine and heart health

 One of the most commonly discussed benefits of wine is its potential to reduce the risk of heart diseases.
 According to research, consumption of wine was associated with a reduction of heart diseases.